INFORMATION ABOUT CORNING VISIONS

 In 1977, Andre Andrieu and Serge Renault working for Corning France, patented the claim that would form the basis for amber-tinted, transparent "Vision" cookware.
 It was produced in France and released for the European market in 1979 to instant success.

-In 1981, Corning Glass Works began test marketing the cookware in the United States as an imported product under the name “Le CLAIR” rather than VISION due to a trademark conflict over the name.
+In 1981, Corning Glass Works began test marketing the cookware in the United States as an imported product under the name “Le CLAIR” due to a trademark conflict over the name "VISION".
 Once the trademark obstacles were overcome, the product finally received an official rollout in the second half of 1983 under the name “VISIONS”.

 Sales spiked during the mid-1980s when Corning released a series of television commercials showing a traditional piece of metal cookware being melted inside a transparent Visions pot, touting the product line as withstanding heat that will "turn ordinary sauce pans into sauce."
 It would become the number one selling cookware set for the next several years.
 Due to increased demand, Corning opened additional production lines in the US and Brazil.